Book of Hosea: Interpretation and context

 Biblical scholar Ehud Ben Zvi reminds readers of the socio-historical context in which Hosea was composed.
 In his article "Observations on the marital metaphor of YHWH and Israel in its ancient Israelite context: general considerations and particular images in Hosea 1.2", Ben Zvi describes the role of the Gomer in the marriage metaphor as one of the "central attributes of the ideological image of a human marriage that was shared by the male authorship and the primary and intended male readership as building blocks for their imagining of the relationship."

 Tristanne J. Connolly makes a similar observation, stating that the husband-wife motif reflects marriage as it was understood at the time.
-Connolly also suggests that in context the marriage metaphor was necessary in that it truly exemplified the unequal interaction between God and the people of Israel.
+Connolly also suggests that, in context, the marriage metaphor was necessary in that it truly exemplified the unequal interaction between God and the people of Israel.
 Biblical scholar Michael D. Coogan describes the importance of understanding the covenant in relation to interpreting Hosea.
-According to Coogan, Hosea falls under a unique genre called "covenant lawsuit" where God accuses Israel of breaking their previously made agreement.
-God's disappointment towards Israel is therefore expressed through the broken marriage covenant made between husband and wife.
+According to Coogan, Hosea falls within a unique genre called "covenant lawsuit", where God accuses Israel of breaking their previously made agreement.
+God's disappointment with Israel is therefore expressed through the broken marriage covenant made between husband and wife.

-Brad E. Kelle refers to "many scholars" finding references to cultic sexual practices in the worship of Baal, in Hosea 2, to be evidence of an historical situation in which Israelites were either giving up Yahweh worship for Baal, or blending the two.
-Hosea's references to sexual acts being metaphors for Israelite 'apostasy'.
+Brad E. Kelle refers to "many scholars" finding references to cultic sexual practices in the worship of Baal, in Hosea 2, to be evidence of an historical situation in which Israelites were either giving up Yahweh worship for Baal, or engaging in religious syncretism of the deities, Hosea's references to sexual acts being metaphors for Israelite 'apostasy'.

-Hosea 13:1–3 describes how the Israelites are abandoning Yahweh for the worship of Baal, and accuses them of making or using molten images for 'idol' worship.
+Hosea 13:1–3 describes how the Israelites are abandoning Yahweh for the worship of Baal, and accuses them of making or using molten images for idol worship.
 Chief among these was the image of the bull at the northern shrine of Bethel, which by the time of Hosea was being worshipped as an image of Baal.

-Contribution
+Theological contribution

-Hosea is a prophet whom God uses to portray a message of repentance to God's people.
-Through Hosea's marriage to Gomer, God shows his great love for his people, comparing himself to a husband whose wife has committed adultery as a metaphor of the covenant between God and Israel.
+Hosea portrays a message of repentance to God's people.
+Through Hosea's marriage to Gomer, God shows his great love for his people, comparing himself to a husband whose wife has committed adultery, using this image as a metaphor for the covenant between God and Israel.
+God's love was "misunderstood" by his people.
 Hosea influenced latter prophets such as Jeremiah.
-He is among the first writing prophets, and the last chapter of Hosea has a format similar to wisdom literature.
+He is among the first writing prophets, and Hosea 14, the book's final chapter, has a format similar to wisdom literature.

 Like Amos, Hosea elevated the religion of Israel to the altitude of ethical monotheism, being the first to emphasize the moral side of God's nature.
 Israel's faithlessness, which resisted all warnings, compelled him to punish the people because of his own holiness.
 Hosea considers infidelity as the chief sin, of which Israel, the adulterous wife, has been guilty against her loving husband, God.
-Against this he sets the unquenchable love of God, who, in spite of this infidelity, does not cast Israel away forever, but will draw his people to himself again after the judgment.
+Against this, he sets the unquenchable love of God, who, despite this infidelity, does not cast Israel away forever, but will draw his people to himself again after the judgment.